3D Printing Materials

 Temperature matters when printing this, as it can actually vary the shade that the prints come out as!

 This is the standard material for a DLP printer.
+I can color match any hue with resin dye, the colors below are default.

 It is fairly brittle and is usually used for parts that see little wear and tear, and is commonly used for gaming pieces.

 Suitable for engineering applications, this resin has similar qualities to ABS.
+I can color match any hue with resin dye, the colors below are default.

 If parts with precision down to 0.02mm are needed, look no further!